UPDATE 2-French unemployment rises again to highest since 1999

 Hard-left unions oppose the agreement, saying it threatens job security, and led several thousand marchers in street protests in towns across France on Tuesday.

-On Thursday, workers at tiremaker Goodyear, rallied in a Paris suburb against job cuts at a plant in the northern French city of Amiens, clashing with policemen, hurling paintballs and tires.
+On Thursday, workers at tyremaker Goodyear, rallied in a Paris suburb against job cuts at a plant in the northern French city of Amiens, clashing with policemen, hurling paintballs and tyres.

-The fourth-quarter headline unemployment figure, based on measurement criteria of the International Labor Organization, was up 0.3 percentage points from the third quarter.
+The fourth-quarter headline unemployment figure, based on measurement criteria of the International Labour Organisation, was up 0.3 percentage points from the third quarter.

 The total number of unemployed in mainland France was 2.9 million in the fourth quarter, national statistics office INSEE said.
 Just over a quarter of 15-24 year-olds were unemployed.